The Age of Incorrect Information: A New Performance Metric for Status Updates: Proposed metric

-where $V(t)$ is the last time instant where the monitor was in a correct state.
 A sketch of this function is given in Fig. \ref{effmetric} where we can see how the penalty increases as time progresses in the interval $[t_1,t_2]$ to reflect the increasing dissatisfaction of being in an erroneous state.
-This metric will be the basis of our analysis in the upcoming sections where we aim to minimize its average in a general scenario of interest.
+This metric will be the basis of our analysis in the upcoming sections, where we aim to minimize its average in a general scenario of interest.
+With that in mind, we stress the fact that our proposed metric is far more general and is not limited to this choice of $f$ and $g$.